 These awards are given to music majors (performers on a standard vocal, band, or orchestra instrument) to be used during the junior or senior year.
 Requires a letter of recommendation by the student's private instructor, a short essay on achievements and future goals in music, and an audition before the music department scholarship committee which will be held in early April.
-Applicants MUST provide their own pianist/collaborator and provide judges with six copies of the musical score.
+Applicants MUST provide their own pianist/collaborator.
 All materials must be submitted to the music office with this application checklist.
 Deadline: March 1.

 These scholarships recognize achievement beyond the first year and encourage continuing excellence in performance.
-Applicants must be full-time music majors, are not current recipients of a music scholarship and have completed, or are in the process of completing, at least 30 credit hours.
-Winners are selected based on an audition for the Scholarship Committee which is held in early April.
-Applicants MUST provide their own pianist/collaborator and provide judges with six copies of the musical score.
+Applicants must be full-time music majors and have completed, or are in the process of completing, at least 30 credit hours.
+Winners are selected based on an audition for the Scholarship Committee, which is held in early April, as well as financial need.
+Applicants MUST provide their own pianist/collaborator.
 All materials must be submitted to the music office with this application checklist.
 Deadline: March 1.

 This scholarship is available to music students having at least 55 credit hours.
 The candidate must be a degree-seeking voice student or in the Bachelor of Arts in Dance program.
 Candidates must demonstrate their focus on and concentration in musical theater performance.
 They must carry a cumulate grade point average of 3.0 or greater (4.0 system) and must be making satisfactory academic progress according to the norms established by the University and Department of Music and Dance.
 To be eligible for this award, transfer students must be accepted by Grand Valley State University and the Department of Music and Dance.